Principles of Total Quality Management & Eight Principles of TQM

 Principles of Total Quality Management (TQM)- 8 Principles of TQM

 In the mid-1990s, the eight basic principles or elements of total quality management (TQM) were proposed by some well-known philosophers (Evans, 2013).
-These eight principles of TQM entirely work together to develop the process and yield customer satisfaction.
+These eight principles of TQM work entirely together to develop the process and yield customer satisfaction.
 The 8 Pillars of TQM are key components to achieve competitiveness.
 Many organizations adopt these TQM pillars to gain top positions in the market.

 1. Customer Focus